txusballesteros/welcome-coordinator/README.md

 ### 3.- Modeling the Pages

-Modeling your welcome pages it's really easy, you only needs to create a simple layout resource.
+Modeling your welcome pages is really easy.
+You only need to create a simple layout resource.
 Let me an appointment about _WelcomePageLayout_, the behavior of the layout is the same of the RelativeLayout.

 ```xml
 <com.redbooth.WelcomePageLayout